cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ### The sibling node set by `zIndex` is invalid

-As of v3.0 the `zIndex` interface has been removed, if you need to reorder the node tree please use the `priority` method instead.
+As of v3.0, the `zIndex` interface has been removed.
+To reorder the node tree please use the `priority` method instead.

 ### The script mounted on the node is not available via `getComponent()`.

-Please look up the class name of the corresponding script, not the script name, because in v3.x script components are based on the class name defined in the script, not the script name.
-There are often problems with scripts not being found due to case.
-Please refer to [Create Script](...) for more details. /scripting/setup.md).
+Please look up the class name of the corresponding script, not the script name. v3.x script components are based on the class name defined in the script, not the script name.
+There are often problems with scripts not being found due to letter cases.
+Please refer to the [Create Script](../scripting/setup.md) documentation for more details.

 ### Dynamic loading of images in the `resources` folder is not found

 When an image is set to `sprite-frame`, `texture` or other image type, an asset of the corresponding type will be generated in the **Assets** panel.
-However, if you load `testAssets/image` directly, the type you get will be `ImageAsset` and you must specify the path to the specific child asset.
+However, if loading an `testAssets/image` directly, the type obtained will be `ImageAsset` and it is necessary to specify the path to the specific child asset.

-For example, if an image of type `sprite-frame` is set to `testAssets/image` in the `resources` folder, then to load `SpriteFrame` you would write:
+For example, if an image of type `sprite-frame` is set to `testAssets/image` in the `resources` folder, then to load `SpriteFrame` consider the following code:

 ```typescript
 resources.load("testAssets/image/spriteFrame", SpriteFrame, (err, spriteFrame) => {